 Successfully playing aces and eights demands that you understand basic strategy.
 It also demands that you know how to count cards.
 You also need to maintain a side-count of the aces so that you will know how many of them remain in play.
 Learning these skills takes time and practice.
 You cannot master them in one or two hours of practice time.

 You must practice counting and basic strategy until you can react instinctively.
 This is particularly true where aces and eights are concerned.
 In live blackjack play you will be called upon to make decisions quickly.
 You must evaluate whether splitting those aces and eights is in your favor.
+To play blackjack for real money we recommend that you try one of the recommended & trusted casinos or play our free blackjack game.

 Here are some more related pages to check: